 The spatial distribution of Community Assets (except Waste) per Dwelling is relatively well spread, as illustrated in Figure 5-2.
-Calderwood, Shellharbour City Centre, Croom and Dunmore are outliers due to a low number of dwellings at this time, although Calderwood does have some high-value new assets such as Djindi Bridge.
+Shellharbour City Centre, Croom and Dunmore are outliers due to a low number of dwellings at this time.

 Figure 5-2: Current Asset Cost of Community Assets (except Waste) per Dwelling